 This Human ICAM-1 overexpression lysate was created in HEK293 Cells and intented for use as a Western blot (WB) positive control.
-Purification of ICAM-1 protein (Cat: 10346-HCCH) from the overexpression lysate was verified.
+Purification of ICAM-1 protein (Cat: 10346-H08H) from the overexpression lysate was verified.

-A DNA sequence encoding the human ICAM1 (NP_000192.2) extracellular domain (Met 1-Glu 480) with five amino acids (DDDDK) at the C-terminus was expressed and purified.
+A DNA sequence encoding the human ICAM1 (NP_000192.2) extracellular domain (Met 1-Glu 480) was fused with the a polyhistidine tag at the C-terminus.

 Human ICAM-1 HEK293 Overexpression Lysate: Usage Guide

 Cell lysate was prepared by homogenization of the over-expressed cells in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
 Cell debris was removed by centrifugation.
 Protein concentration was determined by Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
 The cell lysate was boiled for 5 min in 1 x SDS loading buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.

 1. Centrifuge the tube for a few seconds and ensure the pellet at the bottom of the tube.

 2. Re-dissolve the pellet using 200μL pure water and boil for 2-5 min.